LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 ~~~
 {: title="GET response with GZIP-encoded content"}

-The second example demonstrates a range request with content negotiation
+The second example demonstrates a range request with content negotiation.

 ~~~ http-message
 GET /boringstring HTTP/1.1